 It was 1981.
 John Sullivan, 35 years old, had just moved to Ohio.
-He was happily busy as a traveling salesman, husband, and father of two young kids.
+He stayed busy as a traveling salesman, husband, and father of two young kids.

 Although he smoked, and had been coughing some, John didn’t fit the profile of a typical emphysema patient.
 His doctor sent him to a pulmonologist to find out why.

 The diagnosis?
-John had alpha one antitrypsin deficiency, a rare disease that produces a deficiency in the alpha one protein that protects lungs from the attack of white blood cells.
+John had alpha one antitrypsin deficiency, a genetic disease that produces a deficiency in the alpha one protein that protects lungs from the attack of white blood cells.

 The Path to the UPMC Lung Transplant Program